schuchert/wikispaces/pages/JUnit_4.x.md

 **Option 5**
 This leaves the TimeBomb example.
 This test expects an exception to be thrown.
 I'm using the TimeBomb class to throw the necessary exception until some time in the future.
 If I have not remembered to go back and write this test by that future date, TimeBomb will stop throwing the exception and the test will start to fail.
 It allows me to put a place holder in with an //**active**// reminder to fix it at some point in the future.

 I've used this on what has grown to a team of around 60 people (from 6) all working on different applications based on a common architecture.
 We've been using this kind of thing now for over 3 years and it seems to remain a valuable technique.
-You can review the code for [[JUnit 4.x#TimeBombCode|TimeBomb]] below.
+You can review the code for [TimeBomb]({{ site.pagesurl}}/JUnit 4.x#TimeBombCode) below.
 Since I've written it from scratch on this example, it's pretty small.
 As I need more methods, I'll add them.
 It's the idea that is valuable, not the implementation.

-If you're interested in a complex and detailed explanation of the implementation of TimeBomb, [[JUnit 4.xTimeBombGenericCodeExplained|click here for a detailed description.]]
+If you're interested in a complex and detailed explanation of the implementation of TimeBomb, [click here for a detailed description.]({{ site.pagesurl}}/JUnit 4.xTimeBombGenericCodeExplained)

 ----
 ## Complete Examples